Effective learning environments

 The libraries provide multiple spaces for student learning, and stock adaptive technology such as screen readers and adjustable workstations for students with access needs.

-The lecture recording system used at ACU is the Echo360 application.
-Learn more about booking a recording series and editing recorded sessions:
+The lecture recording system used at ACU is Echo360.
+Learn more about recording and editing recorded sessions from the Echo 360 ALP webpage.

 Online learning environments